Pimpin’ the Mini on a Budget

 I just bought the exact same memory for my Mini (hasn’t arrived in the mail yet, though) .
 Does it work OK?

-3. Denis Lemire Says:
+3. Denis Lemire Avatar

 I’m still using the same Mini with the same modules described in this post.
 No issues whatsoever.

-4. Andre Mendonca Says:
+4. Andre Mendonca Avatar

 Wow, that was fast!